WnndGws/DS18B20_email_alert/README.md

     $ apt install apache2 libapache2-mod-wsgi #we will use an apache server
     $ usermod -a -G "www-data" pi #to make user pi aware of the www-data group
     ```

+## TODO
+[x] Set up RPI with its own python environment
+[x] Log temperatures to rotating log files
+[x] Confirm sending notification email works
+[] Confirm sending notification SMS works
+[] Set up a webserver on the RPI
+[] Display RPI data in a nice dashboard for the user
+[] Allow user interaction with dashboard (eg. view past logs)
+[] Allow user setup of new device
+[] Add user authentication and verification
+[] Add database to webserver

 ## Contributing